microsoft/debug-adapter-protocol/overview.md

 - debug console for interactive evaluation with autocomplete (aka REPL),
 - log points.

-Typically this work must be repeated for each development tool, as each uses different APIs for implementing its user interface.
+Typically this work must be repeated for each development tool, as each tool uses different APIs for implementing its user interface.
-This results in lots of duplicated functionality (and implementation) as indicated by the blue boxes in the following picture:
+This results in lots of duplicated functionality (and implementation) as visualized by the blue boxes in the following picture:

 ![without_DAP](./img/without-DAP.png)